logo

 PartialResponselink | top

-For special use cases, programmer have own mechanism to select range, for example, if units is not bytes.
-For that situations, there is PartialResponse, which is similar to Response, but it is 206 Partial Content yet, and you have to use make_range method to only create right Content-Range header.
+For special use cases where a programmer has their own mechanism to select a range, for example if units are not bytes, there is PartialResponse, which is similar to Response, but is already set to 206 Partial Content, and you only need to use the make_range method to create the correct Content-Range header.

 @app.route("/some/range"):